bluknight/openwrt-packages/net/vpn-policy-routing/files/README.md

-# OpenVPN Policy-Based Routing
+# VPN Policy-Based Routing

 ## Description
-This service allows you to define rules (policies) for routing traffic via WAN or your OpenVPN tunnel(s).
+This service allows you to define rules (policies) for routing traffic via WAN or your OpenVPN/Wireguard tunnel(s).
 Policies can be set based on any combination of local/remote ports, local/remote IPv4 or IPv6 addresses/subnets or domains.
 This service supersedes the [VPN Bypass](https://github.com/openwrt/packages/blob/master/net/vpnbypass/files/README.md) service, by supporting IPv6 and by allowing you to set explicit rules not just for WAN gateway (bypassing OpenVPN tunnel), but for multiple OpenVPN tunnels and Wireguard interfaces as well.

 ## Features

 #### Gateways/Tunnels
-- Any policy can target either WAN or an OpenVPN tunnel.
+- Any policy can target either WAN, an OpenVPN tunnel or a Wireguard interface.
-- Multiple OpenVPN interfaces/tunnels supported (with device names tun\* or tap\*).
+- Multiple OpenVPN tunnels supported (with device names tun\* or tap\*).
 - Multiple Wireguard interfaces supported (with protocol names wireguard\*).

 #### IPv4/IPv6/Port-Based Policies